Sixth Form Results 2017

 Students achieved 100% A*- E at A Level and 100% pass rate at Btec courses where 57% of the results were distinction * in at least one subject.

-‘I am really delighted for all our students who have worked so hard to achieve these excellent results.
-The GCSE examinations are not getting any easier and it is so rewarding for the students, staff and parents when all the students’ hard work is justly rewarded with a fantastic set of results.
-We would like to thank Mrs Stoner and her team of staff from St George’s C of E Foundation School who have supported The Charles Dickens School during the last academic year and have contributed towards these improved student outcomes.
+We are really delighted for all our students who have worked so hard to achieve these excellent results.
+The examinations are not getting any easier and it is so rewarding for the students, staff and parents when all the students hard work is justly rewarded with a fantastic set of results.

 There was a real buzz in the school when students were opening their results with many happy and joyous faces!
 The school is delighted with some notable achievements for individual students with the majority of students achieving their necessary grades securing places in their chosen University courses.

 “The School would like to thank all staff for their hard work and all parents and Governors for their continued support without which such excellent results and student achievement would not be possible.”

 GCSE Results 2017

 The Charles Dickens School celebrates the GCSE results with its students this year who have achieved well in the face of the changes to both the grading and examination system for English and Mathematics.